 Put simply, a mentor is someone who has walked the path you are on and has achieved all you are looking to achieve.
 Not only do they hold extensive life experience and knowledge, but they are able to share their wisdom and offer guidance, support and advice to help you overcome any obstacles and challenges you are facing.
 They may help with exploring careers, setting goals, developing contacts, and identifying resources.

 The mentor role may change as the needs of the mentee change, but the concept remains the same – a mentor is someone who can help you grow and develop into your full potential.

 However, it is important to note that a mentor is not a therapist; their role is about offering practical advice and support rather than providing emotional support.

 Mentors can help you get started on your journey to growth by sharing their knowledge, wisdom and experience.
 They can provide guidance on the best way to achieve your goals and help you take the first steps in the right direction.

 2. A Mentor Helps to Clarify & Set Your Goals:

 Often we set goals but don’t really know what they are or how to achieve them.
-A mentor can help you clarify your goals and develop a plan to achieve them.
-They will help you set realistic and achievable targets that are in line with your values and aspirations.
+A mentor can help you clarify your goals and give tips to achieve them.
+They might help you set realistic and achievable targets that are in line with their experience of having achieved success.